-One night I went up to my room, as I closed my curtains I could see the new neighbours in their bedroom in a house near the back of our gardens.
-I went to my light switch, turned it off, came back to the window and pulled the curtains shut but left a gap between them big enough to look through.
+One night I as I went to close the curtains to the front room I noticed the new neighbours across the street in their un-curtained bedroom.
+I quickly switched the lights off, came back to the window and pulled the curtains almost shut, leaving a gap between them big enough to look through.

-The new neighbours didn’t have curtains up yet so I hoped that maybe I’d get to see the woman get undressed.
-Given I must have seen tens of women naked in life drawing you’d think I wouldn’t be interested in seeing another one, especially from such a distance.
+The new neighbours seemed to have forgotten they were potentially on stage to the likes of me.
+I waited, hoping to see the woman getting undressed.
+Given I must have seen tens of women naked in life already, especially in life-drawing classes, you’d have thought I wouldn’t be interested in seeing another one, especially from such a distance.
 But I was.

-At one point the woman switched off the light, but there was still some light coming through their bedroom door from their hallway.
+At one point the woman switched off the light, much to my disappointment, but there was still some light coming through their bedroom door from their hallway.
 As she came out of the darkness I could see her in silhouette.
-I wasn’t sure if she was naked, but as it turned out I wasn’t the only one to be wondering.
+My heart rushed a little even though I wasn’t sure if she was actually naked.
+As it turned out, I wasn’t the only one wondering.
 At that very moment the boys who lived two doors up from me turned on a very powerful torch from their attic room and pointed it straight at the silhouetted woman’s body.